-- July 2019: Visit by Senator the Hon Marise Payne, Minister for Foreign Affairs and Minister for Women to New Caledonia.
+- July 2019: Visit by Senator the Hon Marise Payne, then Minister for Foreign Affairs and Minister for Women to New Caledonia.

-- May 2018: Visit by Senator the Hon Concetta Fierravanti-Wells, Minister for International Development and the Pacific to New Caledonia.
+- May 2018: Visit by Senator the Hon Concetta Fierravanti-Wells, then Minister for International Development and the Pacific to New Caledonia.

-- July 2017: Visit by Senator the Hon Concetta Fierravanti-Wells, Minister for International Development and the Pacific to New Caledonia.
+- July 2017: Visit by Senator the Hon Concetta Fierravanti-Wells, then Minister for International Development and the Pacific to New Caledonia.